ncatlab/nlab-content/pages/9/9/9/0/999/content.md

 _[[Todd Trimble|Todd]]_ (posted from n-category cafe): I don't know if the story is any different for $X$ compact _Hausdorff_, but it could be worth considering.
 =--

-But with a bit care on the assumptions, similar results do hold:
+But with a bit of care on the assumptions, similar results do hold:

 If $Y$ is compact, then
 $hom(Y,-)$ preserves colimits of functors mapping out of limit ordinals, provided that the arrows of the cocone diagram,